 I used to be a regular in the monthly 75-word flash fiction challenge on the SFF Chronicles forum as well as their quarterly 300-word challenge.
 Sometimes I even won.
 Not an easy task: competition is stiff!
 There are so many talented writers on the Chrons.

 Writing flash fiction is an excellent exercise in being concise and getting your ideas across in as efficient a way as possible.
 There are plenty of websites — such as the Chrons — that hold regular flash fiction challenges.
 If you haven’t tried it before, why not give it a chance?

-I’ll spare you the pirate poem that won a 75-word challenge in June 2014, but here are my winning 300-word entries.
+I’ll spare you the pirate poem that won a 75-word challenge in June 2014, but here are a couple of my winning 300-word entries.
 This particular challenge is based on visual prompts; for the original images, look at this thread, and here.

 OCTOBER 2014: A Fairy Tale

 The tiny fairy hovered, obscuring the pages of the book.